 Summer Sun Protection Tips

-Most eye care is generally straightforward; however, protection for your eyes involves more than just throwing on your favorite pair of shades.
+Most eye care is generally straightforward; however, protecting your eyes involves more than just throwing on your favorite pair of shades.
 Effective summer sun protection takes intentionality and knowing what to look for to really protect your eyes.
 Use these sun protection tips recommended by your eye doctor to avoid preventable damage to your eyesight.

-Wear a hat in addition to sunglasses.
+Wear a Hat in Addition to Sunglasses

 In addition to sunglasses with the right UV protection, wear a wide-brimmed hat that will further protect eyes.
 A hat will block roughly half of the UV rays to which you are exposed.
 This protection also gives you a better defense against rays that may penetrate above or around your sunglasses.
 Look for a hat with an effective UV rating to get the most protection.

 While most people love to soak up the sun’s rays mid-day, this time of day is also when the sun can be the most damaging.
-If at all possible, avoid sun exposure between 10 AM and 4 PM to protect yourself from the most aggressive UV rays.
+If at all possible, avoid sun exposure between 10 AM and 4 PM to protect your eyes from the most aggressive UV rays.
 In the event that you must be out during the middle of the day, though, always wear protective gear, including sunscreen, and seek shade whenever possible.

 Many people are fooled by cloudy days.
 Thinking that the clouds provide protection from the sun’s rays is an easy way to damage your eyes without even realizing it.
 Don’t be fooled.
 Practice safe eye care and wear protective sunglasses and a hat even when it is cloudy out.